microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 The onboard push button (SW0) is used to switch between the Constant voltage and various waveforms.

-This example generates the reference voltage at power up, and the signal outputs will be changed after each switch press as per following sequence
+This example generates the reference voltage at power up, and the signal output will be changed after each switch press as per following sequence

 1. Reference voltage 1.6V (on Power up)
 2. Reference voltage 3V